 Some additional tips for streamlining this process are to use various tools.
 These tools can help save time and automate the process.

-The first tool I recommend, if you are a Gmail user, is to use the canned responses lab that is available to you.
+The first tool I recommend, if you are a Gmail user, is to use the canned responses lab (now called templates) that is available to you.
 This stores template emails so that you do not have to type them over and over or even copy and paste because they are right there for you.

 The second tool that I recommend is the e-signature tool that I recommend and use, which is called HelloSign.
 This program also allows you to store templates if you use the paid version, but the free version works great as well.